Jewelry Photo Retouching: Secrets to Post Production Photography

 No matter how hard you try to keep your jewelry clean, there can be some dirt not easily visible to the naked eye.
 Part of our touch-up process involves removing dust, fingerprints, and other particles which are evident once the jewelry image is viewed.

-There are a range of tools we use depending on the item and situation.
+There is a range of tools we use depending on the item and situation.
 However, these are the quickest and easiest ways to remove dust and fingerprints:

 - Using the Spot Healing Brush Tool